Another spot along the blue river Penjamo

 Part IV – Costa Rica’s Blue Rivers

-Names and descriptions of the major colored Costa Rica Rivers – blue, while, yellow, green, black and more.
+Names and descriptions of the best known kinds of blue Costa Rica Rivers – in shades of blue, white, yellow, green, black and more.